‘There is nowhere to hide from the bombs': Civilians trapped in Gaza can't escape Israel's siege

 "I just got engaged a few weeks ago so I really want to live.
 I want to live every single little detail of life.
 So yes of course I'm afraid of death.
 But living under oppression and living under these attacks all these years has taught us to be very strong."

 "Obviously we didn't get used to this at all," she said.
-"I can never get used to losing family members."
+"I can never get used to losing family members.
+I can never get used to looking at my house, at my room for the last time when I evacuate.
+I can never get used to searching for my friends trying to reach them and having that fear that they might be gone."

 Omar says his primary focus is trying to keep his 6-year-old daughter and 8-month-old son calm.